You are here

 Students are required to maintain health insurance coverage for the duration of their overseas study and will be required to show proof of insurance prior to departure.

-Students covered under the Pace policy have coverage abroad.
+Students covered under the Pace University policy have coverage abroad.
 Should medical treatment abroad be necessary, students pay out-of-pocket for services, get an itemized bill in US currency, and submit a claim upon their return.
-Under the Pace policy, students may also order up to a four month supply of their prescription medications prior to departure.
+Under the Pace University policy, students may also order up to a four month supply of their prescription medications prior to departure.
 This order must be placed at least two months in advance of their departure date.
 For further information, students may contact the Office of Student Services.

-Students not covered by the Pace health insurance policy are strongly advised to check with their insurer before departure, as not all US health insurance policies will cover students while they are abroad.
+Students not covered by the Pace University health insurance policy are strongly advised to check with their insurer before departure, as not all US health insurance policies will cover students while they are abroad.

 Students may also consider arranging for specific coverage from one of the many companies offering travel medical insurance.
 The following list of companies specialized in travel medical insurance for exchange students is compiled by NAFSA: Association of International Educators and is provided for information only.
-Pace Law School does not endorse any of these companies.
+Pace University does not endorse any of these companies.

 HTH Worldwide (formerly Hinchcliff International)